vulcanphp/sweetview/README.md

 # Sweet View
-Sweet View is a lightweight and powerful PHP template engine that unblocks all the most common features in handleing a View in PHP.
+Sweet View is a lightweight and powerful PHP template engine that unblocks all the most common features in handling a View in PHP.

 ## Installation